This post may contain affiliate links. Read our disclosure here.

 Stay At A State Park

-My family often travels for workshops and we love to stay at State Parks.
-You can get a two bedroom cabin for around $89 per night.
-Look for State Parks with lakes, canoe rentals, hiking trails, and more.
-Many will even have games and events for the whole family.
+We love to stay at State Parks.
+If you don’t have camping gear, you can get a two bedroom cabin for around $89 per night.
+Look for State Parks with lakes, canoe rentals, hiking trails, etc. Many will even have games and events for the whole family.

 Disclaimer: State Park cabins are not five star hotels.
 You get what you paid for, but we have always been very content and have never had any issues.
 They are always very clean and well maintained in my experience.